 The savers’ credit is one of the best incentives for those with modest incomes to put money away for retirement.
 Those who fall below the limits on adjusted gross income (remember, this is often considerably less than your total income!) can earn up to a $1,000 tax credit ($2,000 for couples filing jointly).
 The specific amount of your credit is determined by a percentage of your retirement contributions for the year, which is based on your level of income.
-For 2014, the following credits are available for contributions up to $2,000 ($4,000 for joint filers).
+The credits in the chart below are available for contributions up to $2,000 ($4,000 for joint filers).

 |Amount of Credit||Married Filing Jointly||Head of Household||Single & Others|

 |20%||$43,501 - $47,500||$32,626 - $35,625||$21,751 - $23,750|

 If you qualify, this tax credit can make putting away a little money each month very attractive.
 Not only will you get the peace of mind of knowing that you have begun planning for your retirement, but you could also get a nice addition to your tax refund next year.
 Keep in mind, however, that this is a non-refundable credit, meaning that it will not take your federal tax obligation below $0.

 How to Begin